Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
+No. 26
+LVL  1

 Question:
 Define a function which can compute the sum of two numbers.

 Hints:
 Define a function with two numbers as arguments.
 You can compute the sum in the function and return the value.

 Solution
 ```python